zaksabeast/PokemonRNGGuides/guides/tools/en/How to Extract GBA Bios.md

 ## Tools

+- Either a 3DS with CFW (Custom Firmware)
-- A CFW 3DS or...
+   - https://3ds.hacks.guide/ has instructions for installing CFW

-- A hacked Wii with a GBA to GameCube Link Cable, and a GameBoy Advance or GameBoy Advance SP.
+- Or a hacked Wii with a GBA to GameCube Link Cable, and a GameBoy Advance or GameBoy Advance SP
+   - https://wii.guide/ has instructions for hacking a Wii

 ## Using a NES/GB/GBC VC game with a CFW 3DS